payaljindal1308/AI-AssistedDeveloperToolkit/README.md

         cd AI-AssistedDeveloperToolkit

+3. Generate the python environment and activate it using the follwoing commands-

+        python -m venv venv
+        .venv/Scripts/Activate

-3. Install the required Python packages using pip.
+4. Install the required Python packages using pip.

         pip install -r requirements.txt

-4. Create a `.env` file in the project directory and provide your OpenAI API key.
+5. Create a `.env` file in the project directory and provide your OpenAI API key.

         OPENAI_API_KEY=your-api-key